-Note As at 31 December, 2018 As at 31 December, 2017 Financial : assets Measured at amortised cost (AC) (i) Loans to a related party 4 23,917,250 1,290,497,250 (ii) Cash and cash equivalents 5 15,091 14,023 (iii) Interest receivable from Partnership 6 9,233,210 131,293,635 Financial 1 liabilities Measured at amortised cost (AC) (i) Loan from Holding Company 9 23,917,250 1,290,497,250 (ii) Interest accrued but not due on borrowings 10 9,233,210 131,293,635
+Note As at 31 December, 2019 As at 31 December, 2018

+Financial assets

+Measured at amortised cost (AC)

+(i) Investment in Partnership 3 885,206,537 715,444,287

+(ii) Loans to a related party 4 - 23,917,250

+(iii) Cash and cash equivalents 5 13,458 15,091

+(iv) Interest receivable from Partnership 6 - 9,233,210

+Financial liabilities

+Measured at amortised cost (AC)

+(i) Loan from Holding Company 9 - 23,917,250

+(ii) Interest accrued but not due on borrowings 10 - 9,233,210

-17. GOING CONCERN CONSIDERATIONS:
+17 GOING CONCERN CONSIDERATIONS:

 Though the Company has accumulated losses, it's net worth is positive.
 The management has evaluated and concluded on the ability of the Company to continue as a going concern in the foreseeable future basis the continued support from Holding Company in the form of periodic equity infusion including current year that has been sufficient to cover the accumulated losses from past.
 Reliance Industries Limited (RIL), the ultimate holding company has continued to support the Holding Company through its guarantee on bond liability.
-RIL through its subsidiary has also been steadily infusing equity into the Holding Company over the years and hence the accounts are prepared on a going concern basis.
+RIL through its subsidiary has also been steadily investing into the Holding Company over the years.
+The Company also believes that the current volatility in the market is temporary and is not likely to have an adverse impact in the long-term.
+Hence the accounts are prepared on a going concern basis.